I had a little breakdown last week.

 3. I want increase the number of not work tasks in my life.

-First, I highly recommend that you purchase Marlee Grace’s How to Not Always Be Working: A Toolkit for Creativity and Radical Self Care (&/or request it from your local library) and that you work through her toolkit.
-Her writing is beautiful and accessible, and I love how she uses her personal experiences as examples and metaphors.
-She’s also sober and queer, which drew me to her work even more.
+First, I highly recommend that you purchase Cody Cook-Parrott’s How to Not Always Be Working: A Toolkit for Creativity and Radical Self Care (&/or request it from your local library) and that you work through their toolkit.
+Their writing is beautiful and accessible, and I love how they use their personal experiences as examples and metaphors.
+They are also sober and queer, which drew me to their work even more.

 Below, I share two action and reflection steps that I completed while I was working through my own work and not work and why it matters lists.
 Feel free to adapt them to your own uses!